-To create custom event names, add to the .fsm file:
+To create custom event names, add to the .fsm file, prior to any States:

-%event name value
+%event name

-- The % must be in column 1. - name can be any alphanumeric string and may include underscores (). - value is an optional integer value for the event which allows your custom plugin to use a specific value for an event.

-• You may define a new event anywhere in the .fsm file, but it must be defined before it is referenced.
+- The % must be in column 1. - name can be any alphanumeric string and may include underscores ().
+The RAD-Series Server will internally assign a unique numeric code for this name. - You may define a new event anywhere in the .fsm file, but it must be defined before it is referenced.